preezie/journey-ui-widget-examples/react/explanation.md

 Place the `PreezieWidget` component within the JSX structure where you want the widget to appear.
 Pass the required props (`widgetIds`, `targetElements`, `isAfter`) to the component.

-Make sure the element you want to render the widget inside / around of is in the same component tree
+Make sure the element you want to render the widget inside / around of is in the same component tree.
+You can target any ID or any class, it will always target the first existing class or id.

 ```javascript
 import PreezieWidget from "@/components/PreezieWidget"